mxagar/airbnb_data_analysis/Blog_Post.md

 - description if the listing,
 - etc.

 Of course, not all features are meaningful to answer the posed questions.
 Additionally, a preliminary exploratory data analysis shows some peculiarities of the dataset.
 For instance, in contrast to city datasets like [Seattle](https://www.kaggle.com/datasets/airbnb/seattle) or [Boston](https://www.kaggle.com/datasets/airbnb/boston), the listings from the Basque country are related to a complete state in Spain; hence, the neighbourhoods recorded in them are, in fact, cities or villages spread across a large region.
-Moreover, the price distribution shows several outliers and the price value is relative to the complete accommodation, i.e., not unitary per person.
+Moreover, the price distribution shows several outliers.
 Along these lines, I have performed the following simplifications:

 - Only the 60 (out of 196) neighbourhoods (i.e., cities and villages) with the most listings have been taken; these account for almost 90% of all listings.
 That reduction has allowed to manually encode neighbourhood properties, such as whether a village has access to a beach in less than 2 km (Question 2).
 - Only the listings with a price below 1000 USD have been considered.
-- The price has been divided by the number of accommodates, to get a price per person.
 - The features that are irrelevant for modelling and inference have been dropped (e.g., URLs and scrapping information).
 - From fields that contain medium length texts (e.g., description), only the language has been identified with [spaCy](https://spacy.io/universe/project/spacy-langdetect).
 The rest of the text fields have been encoded as categorical features.

+One of my first actions with the price was to divide it by the number of maximum accommodates to make it unitary, i.e., USD per person.
+However, the models underperform.
+Additionally, both variables don't need to have a linear relationship: maybe the accommodates value considers the places in the sofa bed, and the price does not increase if they are used, or not relative to the prior unitary price.

 As far as the **data cleaning** is considered, only entries that have price (target for Question 1) and review values have been taken.
 In case of more than 30% of missing values in a feature, that feature has been dropped.
 In other cases, the missing values have been filled (i.e., imputed) with either the median or the mode.